carolinetpham/24su-3200-PetFetch/README.md

 2. Set up the `.env` file in the `api` folder based on the `.env.template` file.
     - To set up `.env` file, please copy and paste the `.env.template` file and rename it `.env`.
 3. Start the docker containers using `docker compose up -d` in the terminal.
+4. Access the application with `http://localhost:8501/` on your web browser.

 ## Handling User Role Access and Control